IndigoPurple/CUBE/README.md

 ### 3. Inference

 #### 3.1.
 Edge Extraction
-Event streams used in our experiment are provided in the `data/event` folder.
+Event streams used in our experiments are provided in the `data/event` folder.

 To extract edges from the event data, simply run:
 ```